 Swansea isn't just a city or university, it's a way of life.
 It's in the people, the places, the food, the experiences, the memories…

 We want to take you on a virtual tour like no other, around our city and university.
-From Varsity to Verdi's, Sin to Swansea Bay, Swansea has it all… let us show you what life here is really like.
+From Varsity to Verdi's, Wind Street to Swansea Bay, Swansea has it all… let us show you what life here is really like.

 And don't forget, we want to hear from you too!
-Share your own icons of Swansea - whether that's a favourite place, anecdote, or hobby - by using #speakswansea on social media.
+Share your own icons of Swansea - whether that's a favourite place, anecdote, or hobby - by using #speakswansea on socials.

 What's your flavour

 What's a seaside without ice cream?